Skip to main content

 LOW AVAILABILITY

-Vegan options limited but possible.
-Fufu, plantains, cassava bread, vegetable stews without meat stock can work.
-Communicate dietary needs clearly as palm oil (plant-based) is widely used but dishes often contain fish or meat stock.
+Vegan eating is harder but doable.
+Fufu, plantains, cassava bread, and vegetable stews made without meat stock all fit.
+Be clear about what you need, since palm oil is plant-based and used everywhere, but many dishes still get fish or meat stock added.

 gluten-free